adolfojmnz/thinkpython3/README.md

 **Table of Contents**

 1. General Introduction
-1.1.
+emsp 1.1.
 The Way of the Program
 1.2.
 Algorithms
 1.3.
 The Python Programming Language
 1.4.
 Executing Python in this Book